 Senior police officers are members of the Association of Chief Police Officers (ACPO) and engage with ACPO on force business.
-During 2013/14 CCNY incurred subscriptions and other costs of £1k (2012/13 £26k).
-NYPCC received £nil (2012/13 £56k) from ACPO in relation to reimbursement of costs of officers seconded to ACPO.
+During 2014/15 CCNY incurred subscriptions and other costs of £1k (2013/14 £1k).

-CCNY purchased and received services to a value of £51k (2012/13 £52k) from organisations in which members (up to 22 November 2012) or senior officers had positions on the governing body.
+CCNY purchased and received services to a value of £5k (2013/14 £51k) from organisations in which senior officers had positions on the governing body.
 In all instances transactions were made with proper consideration of declaration of interest.
-The relevant members or senior officers did not take part in any discussion or decision in relation to the transactions.
+The relevant senior officers did not take part in any discussion or decision in relation to the transactions.
 Where appropriate, details of these transactions are recorded in the Register of Members interests.
+At 31 March 2015 £nil (2014 £nil) was owed by CCNY to these organisations.